pswk1/avatarMatch/README.md

 ## Description

-A memory card-matching game themed around the popular television show,'Avatar, The Last Airbender'
+A memory card-matching game themed around the popular television show, "Avatar, The Last Airbender".
 Match all the cards within the alotted time to successfully enter the Avatar State!

 ## Application